forcedotcom/code-analyzer/messages/config-command.md

   <%= config.bin %> <%= command.id %> --rule-selector eslint:no-undef

+- Display any relevant configuration settings associated with PMD rules whose severity is 2 or 3:

+  <%= config.bin %> <%= command.id %> --rule-selector "pmd:(2,3)"

 - Load an existing configuration file called `existing-config.yml`, and then write the configuration to a new file called `new-config.yml`, the configuration state that is applicable to all rules that are relevant to the workspace located in the current folder:

   <%= config.bin %> <%= command.id %> --config-file ./existing-config.yml --workspace . --output-file ./subfolder-config.yml